kubikb/mandate_calculator/README.md

 # Mandate Calculator
 [![Build Status](https://travis-ci.org/kubikb/mandate_calculator.svg?branch=master)](https://travis-ci.org/kubikb/mandate_calculator)

-This repository contains my Python implementation for the mandate calculator model designed by Dániel Róna [mandate calculator](https://mandatumkalkulator.herokuapp.com/).
+This repository contains my Python implementation for the [mandate calculator](https://mandatumkalkulator.herokuapp.com/) model designed by Dániel Róna.
 For the detailed description of the model, please read the [methodology page](https://mandatumkalkulator.herokuapp.com/methodology).

 ## Prerequisites
 1. Python 2.7 and Pip should be installed.
 On Windows, install Anaconda for Python 2.7 (https://www.continuum.io/downloads) and you'll be ready to roll.